 Rafe Spall’s character Gunnar Eversol felt way to similar to Vincent D’Onofrio’s character Vic Hoskins from the previous film.
 Both villains intend to use a hybrid dinosaur as a weapon.
 Gunnar is just a carbon copy without adding a new flavor or a redeeming quality.

 The Ending is an obvious example of “Sequel Bait.”
 Maisie is responsible for releasing all the dinosaurs into the world after nearly suffocating to death.
-Why did she release most of the carnivorous creatures to the world that’ll eat a bunch of civilians offscreen?
+Why did that stupid bitch release most of the carnivorous creatures to the world that’ll eat a bunch of civilians offscreen?
 Remember what I’ve mentioned about bones that can be duplicated to dinosaurs?
 To quote the game show host from Billy Madison, “What you just did, is one of the most insanely idiotic things I have ever seen, we are all now dumber and may God have mercy on your soul!”
 I also have to Double Down Maisie for unintentionally man slaughtering countless civilians offscreen!
 It’s as if she released Jared Fogle out of prison in the worst possible way you could ever imagine!

 The Final Verdict: C-